Skip to main content

 2 min read

-After you’ve indexed your documents, the store becomes the bridge between raw text and the model’s inference engine.
-It’s not a cloud service you call on demand; it lives right alongside your code, ready to serve up embeddings whenever the chatbot needs them.
-Understanding this step is crucial before you can move on to the next phase, where queries hit the model with freshly retrieved context.
+That’s where the vector store shows up.
+After you index your docs, the store becomes the bridge between raw text and the model’s inference engine.
+It isn’t a cloud-only service you call on demand; it sits right next to your code, ready to hand out embeddings whenever the chatbot asks.

 At the end of this step, the vector store/ folder acts as your model's local "memory," ready to be queried in the next phase.
 Also Read: Top 15 Vector Databases for 2025 Here is how our final Chatbot looks like when deployed: Now let's cover all the libraries/tools that we need to make this happen and see how it all comes together.
 This is where we bring our vector store, retriever, and LLM together using LangChain's RetrievalQA chain.
 The FAISS vector store created earlier is loaded back into memory and connected to OpenAI embeddings.